harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/grype/grype-scanner-reference.md

 ## Grype step settings for STO

-The recommended workflow is add a Grype step to a Security or Build stage and then configure it as described below.
+The recommended workflow is to add a Grype step to a Security or Build stage and then configure it as described below.

 ### Scan